Amanda Abizaid: Solo years

 Now an established artist in Los Angeles, Abizaid has performed as a solo artist releasing a single, two EPs, and one LP working with musicians Eric Dover, Ron Dziubla, Mike Mennell, Thom Gimbel (keyboardist/saxophonist for Foreigner), Brian Head, and Brian Tichy (drummer for Ozzy Osbourne).
 Abizaid has played shows at venues around the Los Angeles area.
 She played at the Indiegrrl festival in the Blue Ridge Mountains in 2012 and remains an avid supporter of women in music.
 She was on a compilation CD called Females on Fire.

-She has written and sang songs for several independent feature films, 3 Below, The 13th Alley, Dark Ascension, and wrote the theme song and starred in the short film Facing the Lion (directed, written, and edited by her husband Joe Plonsky).
+She has written and sang songs for several independent feature films, 3 Below, The 13th Alley, Dark Ascension, and wrote the theme song and starred in the short film Facing the Lion (directed, written, and edited by Joe Plonsky).